jfinkels/json-api/faq/index.md

 Primary resources should be isolated because their order and number is often significant.
-It's necessary to separate primary and related resources by more than type because it's possible that a primary resource may have related resources of the same type (e.g. the "parents" of a "person").
+It's necessary to separate primary and related resources by more than type because it's possible that a primary resource may have related resources of the same type (for example, the "parents" of a "person").
 Nesting related resources in `included` prevents this possible conflict.